Are You Sabotaging Your Own Workouts?

 6. Not being properly hydrated

-We all know a water bottle is a must-have accessory for any workout, particularly if you are completing the BBG.
+We all know a water bottle is a must-have accessory for any workout, particularly if you are completing any of my programs in the Sweat app.
 However, did you know that if you don’t drink enough water beforehand and aren’t properly hydrated, you could be ruining your chances of having a good workout?

 This is especially important for all those girls who enjoy working out in the morning.
 After a whole night’s sleep, your body may be lacking water and craving H20.
 Even if you don’t feel all that thirsty in the morning, try to drink a glass of water as soon as you wake up to replenish your body.
 Many people find they suffer from a lack of energy and dizziness when they try to work out in the morning, and this may be due to dehydration.
 Just remember to base how much you drink on what type of workout you are doing.
 If it is a high-intensity cardio one, don’t drink large amounts of water too close to your workout as having a belly full of water may cause you to feel uncomfortable.
 You may find it better to have smaller sips more regularly instead.